If ever there was a year to enjoy the incredible southern lights, 2023 is the year.

 When is the Best Time to View the Southern Lights?

 The colder weather brings with it the best chances of seeing the Aurora Australis.
-Between March and September is prime viewing season.
+Between March and September is prime viewing season so this is the best time to visit NZ if you’re keen on seeing them.

 This is also the best time for stargazing in Aotearoa, when you’ll see the Milky Way pass overhead.